BU Employee Bike Benefit

 4 Submit Receipts for Reimbursement

-Save your receipts for 2020 bike-related purchases made during the calendar year.
-Submit them to our benefits administrator, P&A Group, between January 13 and March 31 (of the subsequent year) for review and approval, along with any necessary banking information (for direct deposit purposes).
+Save your receipts for 2021 bike-related purchases made during the calendar year.
+Submit them to our benefits administrator, P&A Group, (of the subsequent year) for review and approval, along with any necessary banking information (for direct deposit purposes).
 The total dollar value you are eligible for will be calculated and paid against eligible expenses on receipts you have submitted.
-Qualified reimbursement will be directly deposited into your bank account between April 15 and April 30.
+Qualified reimbursement will be directly deposited into your bank account around April 2022.

 Choose from one of the three easy options below to receive reimbursement for your bike commute expenses: